symfony/symfony-docs/service_container/autowiring.rst

 .. versionadded:: 4.2

-    Since Monolog Bundle 3.5 each channel bind into container by type-hinted alias.
+    Since Monolog Bundle 3.5 each channel binds into the container by type-hinted alias.
     More info in the part about :ref:`how to autowire monolog channels <monolog-autowire-channels>`.

 .. _autowiring-interface-alias: